UKCloud/documentation/articles/vmware/vmw-faq.md

 You can use the UKCloud catalogue of operating systems or upload your own.

-We offer Windows Server 2008 R2 Enterprise, Windows 2012, Windows 2016, Red Hat Enterprise Linux 6.1 and CentOS 6.1.
+We offer Windows Server 2008 R2 Enterprise, Windows 2012, Windows 2016, Red Hat Enterprise Linux and CentOS.

 In addition, we provide access to common templates provided by the Bitnami service such as Drupal, Joomla, LAMP and Wordpress.